Mowibox/CarRacing-ML/README.md

 ```
 python run.py --train
 ```
-At the en of the training phase, a model named 'modelPPO.pt' will be created.
+At the end of the training phase, a model named 'modelPPO.pt' will be created.

 To try out the model with environment display:
 ```